woointeractive/PersonalWeatherStation/README.md

 #### **1. Features and Screenshots:**

 - Temperature and humidity
-- Clcok with temperature and humidity
+- Clock with temperature and humidity
 - Pomodoro Timer
 - Game